What Are USDA Loans?

 USDA Rural Development home loans are mortgages for homes that are located in designated rural areas.
 These loans are guaranteed by the United States Department of Agriculture (USDA), which is why you are able to secure one without a down payment.
 However, the home loan itself may be provided by a mortgage lender.

-In addition to helping lower-income homebuyers, rural development loans are designed to help bolster these communities.
+In addition to helping lower-income home buyers, rural development loans are designed to help bolster communities in rural areas

 USDA Direct vs. Guaranteed Loans